 My stay at the hotel had come to an end and it was at this point I was pondering to myself whether I should stay just one more night or not?
 Unfortunately, it was not practical so off I went with the X350 to have a look at the city that was Gaborone.
 What an interesting place, most of the time I was not sure whether I was in the township or a suburb and I wondered to myself if we South Africans had become so accustomed to the stark difference between city and township that we believe it is the way it should be?
 As opposed to what Gaborone looks like where there is not even a shack in sight, unlike Sandton and Alexander…

 As I did a walkabout two spots stood out or me, Icon Barber Shop at Airport Junction Mall, which for me epitomized the kind of place a Marvin Man would groom himself – I am yet to see such an incredibly spotless barbershop, with friendly and polite staff.
-My last stop before I headed home was at Culture Art Café at Molapo Crossing which is a restaurant with a gallery the features the stunning work of local artists.
+My last stop before I headed home was at Culture Art Café at Molapo Crossing which is a restaurant with a gallery that features the stunning work of local artists.
 I definitely couldn’t leave without trying at least one local dish, in this instance, it was Seswaa, (pounded/shredded beef), which the café had done in a twist an put in a batter and deep fried it.
 Absolutely delicious!

 I said my goodbyes and off I went.
 The X350d has a superb navigation system, I inputted my home address and off we went to South Africa.
 When I say that car moves, I mean just that.
 It was a magnificent Sunday afternoon drive after the most spectacular first-time visit to the incredibly friendly neighbouring country that is Botswana.